 ETHI1017 Ethical Considerations & Professional Development

-Students will be exposed to the knowledge, skills and values associated with practice in an agency setting.
-Students will also be assisted in the process of selecting a field practicum which responds to each individual's interests and needs.
 Students will examine the role of a professional social service worker within the context of the Ontario College of Social Workers and Social Service Workers Code of Ethics and Standards of Practice.
-Students will develop appropriate professional decision-making skills through the lens of the Professional Code of Ethics and Standards of Practice.
-Students will develop professional career readiness through job search plans, job interview skills and preparation of career search documentation.
+Students will develop appropriate professional decision-making skills and knowledge to practice within an ethical framework.
+Students will acquire field placement and career readiness skills through learning about professional development, reflective practices, and professional standards.

 COUN1030 Foundational Concepts in Interviewing & Counselling